 Since investors are looking for opportunities to profit, they try to find investment opportunities that allow them to buy low and sell high.

-Therefore, when assessing investment opportunities, a successful investor might try to recognize emerging companies, and buy shares of their stock while the price is low and before other investors get wind of the lucrative company.
+Therefore, when assessing investment opportunities, a successful investor might try to recognize emerging companies, and buy shares of a stock while the price is low, and before other investors get wind of a potential opportunity.

-Since companies go through business cycles where stock prices fluctuate, pinpointing the lowest price point might be hard to determine.
-There’s no way to know if a dead cat bounce is happening, until the prices have resumed their descent.
+Since companies go through business cycles where stock prices fluctuate, pinpointing the lowest price point might be hard.
+There’s no way to know if a dead cat bounce is really happening until the prices have resumed their descent.

 Investors may also confuse a dead cat bounce for the actual bottom of a bear market.
 It’s not uncommon for stocks to significantly rebound after the bear market hits bottom.